1930 Auckland Rugby League season: Obituaries

 On 24 February Mr. Edward Vincent Fox died.
 He was a member of the Devonport team before World War I and played inside five-eighths for Auckland against England.
 In 1913 he enlisted in the war efforts and fought in the front lines.
 He was shot in the leg and when he returned to Auckland was unable to play again.
 He was appointed to the executive of Auckland Rugby League and was a selector for the Auckland and New Zealand teams.
 He was buried at O’Neill's Point Cemetery on the North Shore, New Zealand.
+In 1931 his family donated a shield for the league and it was decided to have it played for in the first grade competition.
+It was named the Fox Memorial Shield and is still played for today.